UchihaDZoro/TUTORIAL/README.txt

 ## ⚠️ Limitations and Considerations

 - **Offline Only**: The project copies files locally without transmitting them to a remote server, making it suitable for offline educational purposes.
-- **Storage Limitations**: The continuous file copying can consume significant disk space on the C drive, so monitor the storage usage if left running.
+- **Storage Limitations**: Continuous file copying may consume significant disk space on the C drive, so monitor storage usage.
-- **Bypassing Windows Defender**: `py2exe` was chosen to minimize detection; other methods (e.g., `pyinstaller`, `pyarmor`) triggered Windows Defender.
+- **Bypassing Windows Defender**: `py2exe` was chosen to minimize detection.
+Other methods (e.g., `pyinstaller`, `pyarmor`) triggered Windows Defender.

 ---